 2. Robotjoy Flex 3D TPE Filament

 Robotjoy Flex is a product of the USA.
-If you are looking for a US brand in particular, this is it.
-This TPE filament is great for printing 3D parts that need to bend while maintaining its durability.
-This brand’s TPE filament is compatible with most 3D printers.
+If you are looking for a US brand, in particular, this is it.
+This material is great for printing 3D parts that need to bend while maintaining its durability thanks to its rubber like properties.
+This TPE 3D printer filament brand is compatible with most 3D printers.

-As a TPE filament, Robotjoy Flex is better compared to the typical filaments such as PLA.
-This is because it is flexible and excellent for prints that has to be soft while remaining strong.
+Robotjoy Flex is better compared to the typical filaments such as PLA.
+This is because it is flexible and excellent for prints that have to be soft while remaining strong.
 You can bend it and twist it and it won’t have any permanent damage on the print.

-eSun is a TPE filament brand that have satisfied plenty of customers with the quality of their filaments.
+eSun has satisfied plenty of customers with the quality of their filaments.
 The prints you will get from eSun will be elastic and very flexible.
-Its shore A hardness is at 85 while its tensile strength is at 30 MPa.
+Its shore hardness is at 85 while its tensile strength is at 30 MPa.

-When printing with eSun TPE filaments, you have to keep in mind that since the filament is soft, you will need to be careful in printing to make sure that the process runs smoothly.
-It is recommended that you print slow at 20mm per second.
+When 3D printing with eSun TPE filaments, you have to keep in mind that since the filament is soft, you will need to be careful in printing to make sure that the process runs smoothly.
+It is recommended that you print slowly at 20mm per second.